HR & Payroll Software from TankhaPay

 • An HRIS can offer security and privacy protections for employee data, helping to protect sensitive personal information.

-Different Types of HRIS
+Different Types of Human Resource Information System (HRIS)

 All HRIS systems have a few things in common, like automation, self-service, centralised databases, and talent management, to help HR professionals best perform their functions.
-Beyond that, different HRISs offer different sets of features.
+Beyond that, different HRIS offer different sets of features.
 The types of HRIS are as follows:

 Operational HRIS